AsimJalwana/Camera-Calibration-and-Pose-Estimation-Using-Markers/README.md

 * scipy 1.1.0 (https://www.scipy.org/)

 ### Why Python 2.7 and Why 32 bit?
-I started with the 64 bits Python 3.6 and tried integrating with the Kinectv2.0 API.
+I started with the 64 bit Python 3.6 and tried integrating with the Kinectv2.0 API.
 After many trials the 32bit Python 2.7 appeared to be the best choice.
 This decision affected the choice of Matlab version as well.

 ### Why Matlab is being used?
 Matlab is just only used for the plotting pose estimation results.
-Its nice routine would otherwise have to be translated to Python.
-Beside the same version is available at Woodside.

-### Why Matlab is being used?
-Matlab is just only used for the plotting pose estimation results.
-Its nice routine would otherwise have to be translated to Python.
-Beside the same version is available at Woodside.
+It is a nice routine to visualize the extrinsic parameters.

+### How to Run this Software?
-* run the ScriptForCameraCalibration.py
+* run the ScriptForCameraCalibration.py, if you are interested in calibrating a camera.
-* run the ScriptForOrientation.py
+* run the ScriptForOrientation.py, if you are interesting in estimating the pose of known object.

 More details are shared on the Wiki page.
 Please refer to it.